RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/README.md

 ## Integrations UI

-At Integrations page, click to add a new Integration and search for Sky Q. Sky Q will only be visible if you have previously installed via one of the methods above and have restarted Home Assistant.
+On the Integrations page, click to add a new Integration and search for Sky Q. Sky Q will only be visible if you have previously installed via one of the methods above and have restarted Home Assistant.

 You will be asked to enter a host (which must be contactable on your network and name).
 The name defaults to Sky Q. Assuming the Sky Q box is switched on and the details are correct a device and entity will be created and be useable.
 You can then configure other items by clicking on Options on the Sky Q Integration card.
 Details are below.